fossabot/everpl/docs/source/developer/generic_thing_types.rst

 But most of the time, it's possible to pick out a primary functionality of a device and thus classify it to one of generic, common device types.
 And this, in turn, allows developers to provide the most relevant information to the user.
-At least, a appropriate device icon :).
+At least, an appropriate device icon :).

 Below, there is a list of generic Thing types that are recommended to be supported by both client applications and device Bindings in Integration packages.